segasai/desi_retriever/README.md

                hpx=17683,
                targetid=39627652591521181)[0]`

-More examples are in jupyter notebooks in example folder
+More examples are in jupyter notebooks in example folder.